ankit-suman-07/flashcards-main/8_p1_api_contracts.md

-# 📌 API Contracts – Flashcard App (Phase 1)
+# 📌 API Contracts – Phase 1, MVP

 ---

 ## 1. **Users**

-(for Phase 1 you may skip login, but let’s add at least signup/login for later multi-user support)
+> In Phase 1 you can hardcode a single user, but I’m keeping signup/login so you’re future-ready.

 ### `POST /users/signup`